staticbackendhq/core/README.md

 channel/topic-based communication, and server-side functions for web and mobile applications.

 You can think of it as a lightweight Firebase replacement you may self-host.
-No vendor lock-in, and your data stays in your control.
+Less vendor lock-in, and your data stays in your control.

 ### Table of content